How to Cook Spaghetti Squash

 Chop spaghetti squash in half lengthwise with a large knife.

 Scrape out seeds and gunky inner parts with a spoon.

 Step 4.
 Place on pan.

-Place the squash face up on baking pan.
+Place the squash face up on baking tray.

 Step.
 5. Add seasoning.

-Sprinkle with a little salt and pepper.
-Optional: brush with a little olive oil.
-I don’t use any oil when I roast mine but if you prefer you can brush each half with about 1/2 tsp of olive oil.
+Note: I don’t use any oil when I roast mine but if you prefer you can brush each half with about 1/2 tsp of olive oil.
 I don’t find it gets too dry without oil but using oil will prevent it from drying out at all.
 Up to you!
-Try both methods and see which you prefer, personally I don’t think it’s necessary.
+Try both methods and see which you prefer, personally, I don’t think it’s necessary.

 Step 6.
 Roast the squash.

 Roast in the oven for 30-50 minutes.
-This will depend on the size of your squash, an average sized squash will most likely take 40 minutes.
-If it’s small check it after 20-30 minutes.
+This will depend on the size of your squash, an average sized squash will take about 40 minutes.
+If it’s small, check it after 20-30 minutes.
+To check if it’s ready, remove it from the oven and try dragging a fork across the flesh.
+If it easily starts to peel away, it’s done.
+If it’s still hard, put it back in the oven.
 Once it’s tender and you can peel the strands away with a fork, it’s ready.

 Step 7.
 Create the squash noodles.